polterguy/polterguy.github.io/tutorials/database/index.md

 ```

 **Notice** - All values will be added as SQL parameters, making it
 impossible to inject malicious SQL into your database.
+Also try to

-Also try to understand the relationahip between the **[foo.eq]** parts,
+understand the relationship between the **[foo.eq]** parts, the
-the **[bar.mteq]** parts, and how this results in two different comparison operators
+**[bar.mteq]** parts, and how this results in two different comparison operators
 being generated for the fields. **[x.mteq]** besically means _"x more than or equals"_,
 while **[x.eq]** implies _"x equals"_.
 If no comparison operator is specified,
 equality (.eq) is assumed.
 The different comparison operators, and their logic,